WIROUX/SBWX/README.md

 # SBWX
-#Sms bobmer With 72 api iran
+#Sms bobmer With 80 api iran and U.S.A
 ## use in windows,linux,android

 #installation